Lybahamid/ml-pipeline-adult-income/README.md

-The XGBoost model was selected for the API (best_model_XGBoost.joblib) due to its superior performance.
+The RandomForestClassifier model outperformed others and is used in the API (best_model.joblib).

-License
+License:

 MIT License